TeachBooks/Manual/book/features/pull_request_build.md

 ### Setup Read The Docs account

-Setup an account at [](https://app.readthedocs.org/accounts/login/?next=/dashboard/).
+Setup an account at [app.readthedocs.org/accounts/login/](https://app.readthedocs.org/accounts/login/?next=/dashboard/).
 We recommend using your GitHub account for authentication.

-When authorizing Read the Docs for your GitHub account, you can grant access by Read the Docs for organization you own too.
-Do this if your book is part of an organization.
+When authorizing Read the Docs for your GitHub account, you can also grant access by Read the Docs for an organization of which you are an owner, as well, which we also recommend.

 ### Authorize access to organization

-When you didn't do so in the previous step, or you'd like to grant access at a later moment, you can grant/revoke access by Read the Docs to organization your own [`personal GitHub Settings - Integrations - Applications - Authorized OAuth Apps - Read the Docs Community`](https://github.com/settings/connections/applications/fae83c942bc1d89609e2).
+When you didn't do so in the previous step, or you'd like to grant access at a later moment, you can grant/revoke access by Read the Docs to your organization by following these menu items in settings: [`personal GitHub Settings - Integrations - Applications - Authorized OAuth Apps - Read the Docs Community`](https://github.com/settings/connections/applications/fae83c942bc1d89609e2).

 ### Add project in Read The Docs

 On your [dashboard](https://app.readthedocs.org/dashboard/), add a new project.
-Find your GitHub repository (you might need to refresh your repositories if you've recently updated authorizations)
+Find your GitHub repository (you might need to refresh your repositories if you've recently updated authorizations).

 ### Enable Pull Request build